frostbits-security/MITM-cheatsheet/README.md

 * [`yersinia`](https://github.com/tomac/yersinia)` –G`
 Yersinia has a graphical interface and an interactive console, you need to select network interfaces and launch a MITM attack.
 The graphical interface does not work stably, so you can use the interactive interface: `yersinia –I`.
-You will also need a utility for data sniff, for example: [`net-creds`](https://Qithub.com/DanMcInerney/net-creds) (or wireshark).
 * [`ettercap`](http://ettercap.qithub.lo/ettercap/downloads.html)
 One more tool for Linux.
 You need to select the interfaces, then tap "stp mangier" plugin and start it.